layoutBox/PinLayout/README.md

 ### sizeToFit()

-sizeToFit() is the equivalent of calling sizeThatFits() on the size of the view once PinLayout has computed the size and have applied margins.
+sizeToFit() is the equivalent of calling sizeThatFits() on the size of the view once PinLayout has computed the size and has applied margins.

 ###### Usage examples:
 ```javascript